dbr0vskyi/boosteroid-remote-control/README.md

-# boosteroid-spa
+# boosteroid-remote-control
-Angular SPA for Boosteroid platform which provides control and video streaming remote cloud machines.
+Node.js + Angular SPA for Boosteroid platform which provides remote control for cloud machines.